Microsoft/azure-docs.cs-cz/articles/sql-database/sql-database-metrics-diag-logging.md

 ---
-title: Metriky a protokolování diagnostiky
+title: Metrics and diagnostics logging
-description: Naučte se, jak povolit diagnostiku v Azure SQL Database k ukládání informací o využití prostředků a statistikách spouštění dotazů.
+description: Learn how to enable diagnostics in Azure SQL Database to store information about resource utilization and query execution statistics.
 services: sql-database
 ms.service: sql-database
 ms.subservice: monitor